Floyd Swink

-Dr. Floyd Allen Swink (1921-2000) was an American botanist, teacher of natural history, and author of several floras of the Chicago region.
+Floyd Allen Swink (1921–2000) was an American botanist, teacher of natural history, and author of several floras of the Chicago region.

 Early life

 Floyd Swink was born in Villa Park, Illinois in 1921.
 While attending York High School, he picked up an interest in local botany and explored natural areas in the Chicago region with his brother.
 As a young man, he worked as a professional and competitive speed typist, achieving speeds of 190 words per minute and demonstrating typewriters for L.C.
 Smith and Corona Typewriter Company in downtown Chicago.
-His speed was impressive, but his showmanship and eidetic memory more so, such as keeping nickels perched on his knuckles, typing the capitals of the states in alphabetical order while he was reading a book upside down."
-He served as a typist in the U.S. Navy in a Chicago recruiting station between 1942 and 1945.
+He was known for his showmanship and eidetic memory, with tricks such as keeping nickels perched on his knuckles, typing the capitals of the states in alphabetical order while he was reading a book upside down."
+Swink served as a typist in the U.S. Navy in a Chicago recruiting station between 1942 and 1945.

 Careers

 Early botanical studies

 Floyd Swink spent most of his career teaching plant and animal identification and creating works that allowed others to teach themselves with the help of a book.
-He studied plants largely on his own throughout his early 20s, but in 1946 he began to study intently under Julian Steyermark, a researcher and botanical curator at the Field Museum of Natural History.
-The two spent weekends collecting plants in Missouri as part of Steyermark's research there, culminating in his publishing of Flora of Missouri in 1963.
-Swink struck up a correspondence with noted Indiana botanist Charles Deam, author of Flora of Indiana, in 1947.
+He studied plants largely on his own throughout his early 20s, but in 1946 he began to study under Julian Steyermark, a researcher and botanical curator at the Field Museum of Natural History.
+The two spent weekends collecting plants in Missouri, culminating in Steyermark publishing Flora of Missouri in 1963.
+In 1947, Swink struck up a correspondence with noted Indiana botanist Charles Deam, author of Flora of Indiana.
 He quickly won Deam's respect as a rising young botanist.
 They eventually met for a botanical outing with two other Indiana botanists.
 Deam wrote to Swink shortly after the trip saying, "no Prof. of the Chicago U. can equal you.
 Few can."

 Poisonous plants

 Between 1949 and 1955, Swink was a professor of botany, zoology, pharmacognosy, and entomology as well as a part-time student at the College of Pharmacy of the University of Illinois at Chicago.
-He was nationally-recognized as an authority on poisonous plants, serving as an expert consultant to hospitals around the country in cases of poisoning and potentially poisonous plant identification.
+He was nationally recognized as an authority on poisonous plants, serving as an expert consultant to hospitals around the country in cases of poisoning and potentially poisonous plant identification.